Social Media and Sexual Abuse

 It is a widespread misconception that sexual abuse can occur only in person.
 Sexual abuse can and does happen on social media and in other online forums.
 It is also common for perpetrators of sexual abuse to make initial contact with their victims online, and then progress to in-person abuse.

-According to the Centers for Disease Control and Prevention, one in three females and one in four males experience sexual abuse in their lifetimes.
+According to the Centers for Disease Control and Prevention, one in three females and one in nine males experience sexual abuse in their lifetimes.
 Many instances of sexual abuse occur against children and teens.

 While movements such as the #MeToo social media phenomenon have shed light on the prevalence of sexual harassment, abuse and assault, many victims of sexual abuse still live with fear and shame.